 Cultural melting pot and birthplace of iconic world leader, Nelson Mandela, the rich heritage and diversity of the Eastern Cape with its people, sights and sounds interwoven into the tapestry of what makes this region so unique.
 Become encapsulated in the history of a proud region and its people.

 Discovered by longboarders during the early 1960s, Jefferys Bay, or J-Bay as we like to call it, has the kind of waves that attract surfers from around the world.
 It’s known among international surfers as having some of the best waves in the world.

 J-Bay features a number of surf breaks that harness the approaching swell as it meets the offshore reef.
 The most famous of these is Supertubes or “Supers” where, on good days, a 4ft to 8ft wave runs from the point along the reef and includes a classic barrelling section, before closing out at a spot called Impossibles.

-Due to its natural beauty the Eastern Cape’s Wild Coast is ideal for mountain biking, hiking and the majority of the Eastern Cape’s hiking trails can be found along the Wild Coast, which many travel pundits argue is among the most beautiful coastlines in the world.
-It’s not only wild, but also empty, save for the local villages and their friendly inhabitants.
+Due to its natural beauty, the Eastern Cape’s Wild Coast is ideal for mountain biking, hiking and the majority of the Eastern Cape’s hiking trails can be found along the Wild Coast, which many travel pundits argue is among the most beautiful coastlines in the world.
+It’s not only wild, but also empty, safe for the local villages and their friendly inhabitants.

-There is also a multitude of 4×4 trails allow for those who prefer travelling in comfort.
+There is also a multitude of 4×4 trails that allow for those who prefer travelling in comfort.

 Other activities guests can enjoy around the Wild Coast include horse riding trips on the beach, fishing (fishing permits are required), and canoeing.